 It has long been known that learning a musical instrument, particularly learning piano has great benefits, not only in terms of our academic development, but also in terms of our self-esteem and our sense of self-worth.

 Many studies have been conducted that support this.
 For example, some years ago a Swiss study involving 1200 primary school children divided the children into two groups.
 One group received extra maths tuition for two years while the other group had piano lessons and singing lessons.
 At the end of the two years, which group was better at maths?
 You guessed it, the piano / singing group.

 Another similar study, also conducted in Switzerland, split primary school students into two groups.
 Half the students received private computer lessons while half the group learned piano.
 At the end of the study, the group who had learned piano were 34% better in the abstract reasoning skills required for maths, science, engineering and computers.

 And the studies just keep coming.
-Here is a link to an article that outlines the four kinds of success that learning a musical instrument provides to students:
+If you're interested, here is a link to an article that outlines the folllowing four kinds of success that learning a musical instrument provides to students:

 But of all the instruments you could learn, in my view piano is the most beneficial.
 Here are just some of the reasons why.

 Firstly, unlike other instruments such as guitar or violin where you cannot see the notes on the instrument, learning piano is visual.
 Being able to see the notes (or more correctly the keys) makes music easier to understand, and this opens the doorway to really grasping music theory, i.e. how music is put together by composers, thereby opening the doorway to composing and arranging.

 Second, learning piano also introduces students to reading both treble and bass clefs, which is of enormous benefit if a student wants to try learning a second instrument or singing in a choir.